UofT-Government-Project/Covid19_PHU/README.md

 ### PostgreSQL Database:

-The cleaned data was imported into a SQL database, Postgres using pgAdmin.
+The cleaned data was saved into AWS RDS using S3 buckets which was then imported into a SQL database, Postgres using pgAdmin.
 Using queries, a table named "phu" was created to host the entire dataset.
 Further querying the main table, additional tables were created and then saved as csv files in [Datasource](https://github.com/UofT-Government-Project/Covid19_PHU/tree/main/Datasource).
 The new files were used by team members for different aspects of the project.<br>
 <br>
-*[schema1.sql](https://github.com/UofT-Government-Project/Covid19_PHU/blob/main/schema1.sql) file shows the queries.*
+*[schema1.sql](https://github.com/UofT-Government-Project/Covid19_PHU/blob/main/SQL_Schemas/schema1.sql) file shows the queries.*

 Using the newly saved csv files, four more tables were created and their corresponding data imported with queries.<br>
 *[schema2.sql](https://github.com/UofT-Government-Project/Covid19_PHU/blob/Week_2/schema2.sql) file shows the additional queries.*